gbmhunter/blog/content/electronics/components/power-regulators/buck-converters/index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 categories: [ "Electronics", "Electronic Components", "Power Regulators" ]
 date: 2015-03-24
 draft: false
+lastmod: 2020-09-23
 tags: [ "SMPS", "buck converter", "power electronics", "inductor", "capacitor", "regulation" ]
-title: Buck Converters
+title: "Buck Converters"
-type: page
+type: "page"
 ---

 ## Overview

 Buck converters use a switching element, inductor and capacitor to convert an input voltage into a lower output voltage.

 {{< img src="smps-buck-converter-simple.png" width="629px" caption="The basic parts of a buck converter." >}}

 When using a P-channel MOSFET for synchronous rectification, it's body diode is forward-biased when the converter is in shutdown mode.
 This can **drain the power source** into the output.
 More advanced buck converters have extra circuitry to disconnect this P-channel MOSFET when the device is not active.